ArduPilot/ardupilot_wiki/common/source/docs/common-3dr-radio-advanced-configuration-and-technical-information.rst

 low.

 The RADIO packets also contain information about error rates, and how full the serial transmit buffer is (as a percentage).
-The latest APM firmware can use this information to automatically adapt the telemetry stream rates to the data rate that the radios can sustain.
+ArduPilot can use this information to automatically adapt the telemetry stream rates to the data rate that the radios can sustain.

 Power levels
 ============